HackBulgaria/Programming101/week5/zoo_problem.md

 * prints if an animal has been born
 * prints if the zoo doesn't have enough budget to pay for the food

+The order of happening is as follows:

+* Grows all animals
+* Checks if animal is going to die
+* Checks if the zoo can afford to feed all animals
+* Checks if animal is going to be born
+* Repeat

 Good luck!

 ## Not to forget!!